 Rewrite this to be less confusing.

 The second prize level was actually made but never released to the public.
 To access it you need another secret password which contains the 64-bit initial vector for the xor table generator, producing the 128-byte pseudo-random sequence to decrypt the main level handler routine.
-The same way as it performing for the first prize level.

 The code for bruteforcing the initial vector can be found here.
 It performs all proper permutations to the initial vector and trying to decode the secret level handler.
-Unfortunately, bruteforcing of the first 32-bit of IV will take about 24 hours with current algorithm, so it will take about a 11 million years for the full 64-bit key.
+Unfortunately, bruteforcing of the first 32-bit of IV will take about 24 hours with the current algorithm, so it will take about 11 million years for the full 64-bit key.